-Crossings of small gullies, seeps, and depressions will consist be addressed by a variety of options specific to each site.
+Crossings of small gullies, seeps, and depressions can be addressed by a variety of techniques appropriate to each site.
 These include the use of cross drains, culverts, water permeable gravel fill, and simple lumber bridge or puncheon structures.
 If practical, existing trails may be rerouted in order to bypass these unsustainable trail locations and new trails will be designed to avoid these locations.

 Connection/access to adjacent properties